-In this paper, we derive and analyze a Bayesian hierarchical analog to frequentist approaches described in \cite{schuemie_empirical_2018} and \cite{schuemie_improving_2018}.
-We provide a large-scale evaluation in two different clinical contexts, depression and hypertension.
-The Bayesian approach clarifies the assumptions underlying calibration and facilitates future extensions such as calibrated meta-analysis and calibrated model averaging.
+In this paper, we derive and analyze a Bayesian hierarchical analog to frequentist bias correction or "calibration" approaches described in \cite{schuemie_empirical_2018} and \cite{schuemie_improving_2018}.
+The core idea is to harness large sets of negative controls along with a key exchangeability assumption to maintain nominal statistical properties such as Type I error rate.
+We present a large-scale evaluation in two different clinical contexts, depression and hypertension.
+There are connections between our work and prior papers that have developed Bayesian hierarchical Gaussian models for meta-analysis that incorporate bias correction \citep{welton_models_2009, dias_estimation_2010, verde_biascorrected_2021, raices_cruz_robust_2022}, although these prior approaches do not focus on negative controls.
+Our Bayesian approach clarifies the assumptions underlying calibration and facilitates future extensions such as calibrated meta-analysis and calibrated model averaging.